 How Glossier Built a Cult Following on Social Media

 Glossier is a unicorn in the beauty market and there’s no other way to put it.
-This digitally native vertical brand or DNVB has scaled tremendous heights in terms of engagement and following.
-The sought-after and celebrated cosmetics company originally started off in 2010 as a beauty blog called IntotheGloss.com started by Emily Weiss, a former styling assistant for Vogue.
-The skincare and makeup brand was born when Weiss had a hunch that there is a huge gap between what the beauty industry offered and the beauty needs of real life women.
+This direct to consumer (D2C or DNVB) has scaled tremendous heights in terms of engagement and following.
+The sought-after and celebrated cosmetics company originally started off in 2010 as a beauty blog called IntotheGloss.com written by Emily Weiss, a former styling assistant for Vogue.
+The skincare and makeup brand was born when Weiss had a hunch that there was a huge gap between what the beauty industry offered and the beauty needs of real-life women.

 The Launch Pad